Silence in the heart of nature

 Juntusranta–Kuusamo, approx. 135 km

 It is time to say good-bye to your hosts at Arola and continue on towards Kuusamo.
 Your base for the last two nights will be Ollila Holiday cottages, hosted by Tuomo and Marjo.
 The cottages are located on the shore of Lake Muojärvi, in the heart of Kuusamo’s lake-area and surrounded by beautiful pine woods.
 They have private saunas, wood-burning stoves and rowing boats.
 Breakfast and dinner are served in the Juomuskota, restaurant whose menu comprises of dishes of local, fresh produce and meats.
 You can spend the afternoon relaxing in the cabin, heating up sauna and rowing on the lake, or you can walk a 5 km circle route to Muovaara hill.

 The last day is dedicated either to hiking or just relaxing in your cabin.
 An hour’s drive north from Ollila is one of Finland’s most popular national parks, Oulanka, at the heart of which is the crystal-clear River Oulankajoki.
 Steep sided ravines and river valleys, which traverse the park, ensure that the views are unforgettable.
 There are many trail options available but a very nice, though demanding one, is the Small Bear’s Trail starting from the village of Juuma.
 The hanging bridges along the route will take you to the most impressive waterfalls in Finland.
 If you prefer canoeing, there are rental canoes as well as guided tours on River Oulankajoki.

-Recommended trails: Small Bear’s Trail 12 km, Hiidenlampi nature trail 5 km
+Recommended self-guided trails: Small Bear’s Trail 12 km, Hiidenlampi nature trail 5 km

 Recommended canoeing route: Oulanka canoeing route 7-23 km